canonical/ubuntu-pro-client/docs/explanations/fix_scenarios.rst

 available updates to fix for that CVE/USN.

 In this case, ``pro fix`` will tell you which package(s) it can or cannot fix.
-In the example, we install a package so we can run ``pro fix`` against to demonstrate this scenario.
+In the example, we install a package so we can run ``pro fix`` against it to demonstrate this scenario.

 .. code-block:: bash